ART OF TOMORROW, Museum of Non-Objective Painting, New York, 1939

 translated by SL

-Further links: The exhibition catalogue has been digitalized and is accessible via: http://archive.org/stream/artoftomorrowfif1939gugg#mode/2up
+Further links: The exhibition catalog has been digitized and is accessible via: http://archive.org/stream/artoftomorrowfif1939gugg#mode/2up

 Images: Images of the invitation and all other archival documents shown on this page are part of the online collection of Archiv der Avantgarden, Staatliche Kunstsammlungen Dresden.